 The field of finance is known for its homogenous, white male demographics.
 Only in the past two decades have considerable efforts been made in the fields of diversity and inclusion.
 As such, one of the largest inequalities facing the industry is capital allocation.
 Contributing capital to these underrepresented and underfunded groups will help close the disparity seen in asset management’s capital allocation, creating a more equitable industry.

-What Challenges Face Emerging and Diverse Manager Programs?
+What Challenges Face Diverse and emerging Manager Programs?

 Some organizations have seen great success from emerging manager programs while others have reported less than satisfactory results.
 One of the largest pitfalls of creating an emerging and diverse manager program is falling victim to adverse selection; creating restrictions that limit the type of potential money managers and severely decreasing the pool of managers.
 For example, one problematic restriction for institutions is narrowing the geography of potential managers to a particular state or region.
 This restriction is incredibly limiting to smaller states, especially in regions where financial services is not as prevalent an industry or where there is a limited supply of managers across asset classes.
 This requirement severely limits the number of potential managers and can lead to subpar returns.
 It is imperative that the parameters surrounding the program be flexible to mitigate potential issues.
 Some institutions have been so hindered by restrictive guidelines that they had to either cancel or restructure their program.
 Other organizations, who have been wary of this threat, realize great success from flexible, well-structured emerging and diverse manager programs.